-Even if you follow all of the rules to a T and shave perfectly, each instance will still affect your spray tan- no matter how minimal.
+Even if you follow all of the rules to a T and shave perfectly, each instance will still affect your spray tan somewhat.

 In addition to shaving, you should also avoid exfoliating after your spray tan, using a thick detergent-like soap, or using anything with an alcohol base.

 All of these things can either scrape off your spray tan or dilute it and wash it away.
-Remember, spray tans are only on the surface layer of your skin, so they’re usually not meant to stand up to your regular skincare and beauty routine.
+Remember, spray tans only color the cells on the outermost layer of skin, so they’re usually not meant to stand up to your regular skincare and beauty routine.